Tuesday, September 12, 2017

 Hold them accountable for their crimes against humanity.

 Some might try to excuse the president by saying that Obama also contributed to climate change - even though he believed in it.
 And they would be right about Obama.
 President Obama had his Secretary of State Hillary Clinton flying around the globe to convince world leaders to allow fracking.
-He didn't sign on to stop the construction of the Dakota Access Pipeline until his last few days in office - because his administration was building an oil infrastructure.
+He didn't sign on to stop the construction of the Dakota Access Pipeline until his last few days in office - because his administration was building oil infrastructure.
 He was complicit in selling the idea of "clean coal" and "oil independence" that President Trump is now taking to town.
 The media should have done a better job of informing the American people.
 And we should have called President Obama out on that.
 At least, President Obama finally put in place the environmental regulations and protections that the Trump administration and the Republican-led Congress are now working hard to dismantle.

 We have got to stop making excuses for our president and government officials, and hold them accountable for the disastrous executive orders and bills that they are pushing through.
 We have got to stay on top of it, and demand that they create and uphold laws that protect our planet and our future on it.
 If not us, who?
 If not now, when?